Designing Human-AI Collaboration to Support Learning in Counterspeech Writing: Result

-Our learning session introduced participants to the concept of counterspeech and its impact.
-Prior to the session, participants had varying levels of familiarity with counterspeech.
-Some participants (12 | P1 - P3, P8, P10 - P12, P14 - P17, P19) had a general understanding of counterspeech as a way to respond to hate speech.
-Two participants (P4, P13) had even posted responses to online hate speech prior to the session, but they were unaware that their behavior was considered counterspeech.
-Others (6 | P5, P6, P7, P9, P18, P20) were less familiar with the concept of counterspeech.
+\begin{quote} \textit{Now, I think implicit is harder to recognize because many people are not aware that what they're saying is actually hate speech.
+They might think it's just a normal thing to say, but there's implicit[ly] hateful meaning behind it.
+So, implicit hate speech can be trickier to point out because it's more subtle and socially normalized.} \end{quote}

-After completing the learning session, participants defined counterspeech as a respectful (18 | P2 - P12, P14 - P20) and non-escalating (8 | P1, P3, P6, P7, P9, P13, P18, P20) way to respond to hate speech.
-P4 provided a clear example of this understanding:
+\textbf{Understanding Counterspeech and Its Impact.} Before the session, participants had varied familiarity with the term ``counterspeech."
+Some (14; P1–P4, P8, P10–P13, P14–P17, P19) understood it as a general response to hate, while others (6; P5, P6, P7, P9, P18, P20) were less familiar.
+After the session, most (18; P2–P12, P14–P20) described counterspeech as a respectful and constructive way to respond to hate.
+P4 shared:

-\dialoguegpt{artifact}{ \pquote{4}{artifact} I did respond to some hate [speech] before, but I never knew the term (of that behavior) ...
+\begin{quote} \textit{I did respond to some hate before, but I never knew the term.
 Counterspeech is a respectful way to address hate speech.
-It addresses (the targets are) human, and we should treat each other kindly ...
-It's a way to respond to hate [without] more hate, but [with an attempt to] get some understanding.}
+It addresses the targets as human, and we should treat each other kindly.
+It's a way to respond to hate without more hate, but get some understanding.} \end{quote}